Articles

 What is a pilot program in B2B Saas?

 A pilot program is when a new initiative is run by a company to test the viability, feasibility and the impact of a new product or service.
-It’s usually done on a small scale and the results are analyzed and factor into launching a full-scale implementation.
+It’s usually done on a small scale, and the results are then analyzed to factor into launching a full-scale implementation.

-There’s still some work to do before you conduct your pilot program testing.
+Even if you’ve decided to run a pilot program, there’s still some work to do before you launch.
 If you’re testing a new partnership strategy, you may want to start by:

 • Studying the business opportunity